Emergency recovery of water damaged collections

 - Attend to high value, vulnerable, sodden objects first.

-- Air dry or freeze objects following instructions outlined below.
+- Air dry or freeze objects following the instructions outlined below.

 5. Salvage methods